 7 Unique Ways That Life Insurance Can Help Wealth Creation

 With 43% of Americans lacking any form of coverage, it’s safe to say it’s an untapped market.
 It’s important to distinguish that only whole life policies will yield the results you’re looking for.
-Those with term structure don’t carry the same benefits; they simply pay out when you pass away.
-Let’s take a look at how the wealth adds up.
+Those with term structure don’t carry the same benefits.
+They simply pay out when you pass away.

 One of the most attractive features of whole life policies is that they include a savings component that’s commonly referred to as its cash value.
 Like your bank account, whole life policies come with guaranteed protections that secure your investment and the payouts.
-Regardless of how volatile the market is on any given day, your policy and its value remains stable.
+Regardless of how volatile the market is, your policy and its value remains stable.

 Value Builds Up with Payments

-The more payments you make on your life insurance policy, the greater the value increases.
-Each policy is set up with monthly, semi-annual or annual payments, or premiums.
-The premium is divided three ways with portions distributed to the death benefit, administration and investment fund, with the majority going toward the investment fund.
-Over time as the investments flourish, so does the value of the policy and thus, the holder’s wealth.
+The more payments you make on your life insurance policy, the greater the value.
+Each policy is set up with monthly, semi-annual or annual payments.
+The premium is divided three ways with portions distributed to the death benefit, administration and investment fund.
+The majority will go towards the investment fund.
+Over time, as the investments flourish, so does the value of the policy and thus, the holder’s wealth.

 Tax Benefits and Savings

 One of the beauties of having a whole life policy is that the money invested generally is done so with a tax deferment.
-It’s not counted as income, which helps alleviate the burden for the holder and eventually the recipient.
+It’s not counted as income.
+This helps alleviate the burden for the holder and eventually the recipient.
 This means that any growth on the funds is not subject to taxes and results in more cash value.

 Additionally, the death benefit is nontaxable for the most part, though estate taxes may factor in.
 Policyholders can set up a structure that pays the estate taxes directly from the proceeds before the benefit is distributed to the specified beneficiaries.